 Although some studies have shown that people with Parkinson’s disease are more likely to have a frozen shoulder, there is uncertainty about the causal relationship.

 Papalia et al. in 2018 hypothesized that there may be a “causative loop” between shoulder stiffness and postural change of the shoulder that leads to inflammation and pain, which recycles back to the stiffness and protectiveness.
-This idea is partially based on the researchers’ clinical observations and experience where their patients who had shoulder pain and stiffness “were subsequently diagnosed with Parkinson’s disease.”
+This is partially based on the researchers’ clinical observations and experience where their patients who had shoulder pain and stiffness “were subsequently diagnosed with Parkinson’s disease.”

 Cardiovascular disease